adoptium/temurin-build/md-docs/README.md

 ## Repository contents

-This repository contains several useful scripts in order to build OpenJDK personally or at build farm scale.
+This repository contains useful scripts used to build OpenJDK personally or at build farm scale.

 1. The `build-farm` folder contains shell scripts for multi configuration Jenkins build jobs used for building Adopt OpenJDK binaries.
-1. The `docker` folder contains tools for generating dockerfiles which can be used as part of building OpenJDK inside a Docker container.
+2. The `docker` folder contains tools for generating dockerfiles which can be used as part of building OpenJDK inside a Docker container.
-1. The `git-hg` folder has now been moved to it's own seperate repository.
+3. The `git-hg` folder has now been moved to it's own seperate repository.
 See [openjdk-mirror-scripts](https://github.com/adoptium/mirror-scripts).
-1. The `mercurial-tags/java-tool` folder contains scripts for TODO.
+4. The `mercurial-tags/java-tool` folder contains scripts for TODO.
-1. The `pipelines` folder has now been moved to a seperate repo: <https://github.com/adoptium/ci-jenkins-pipelines>.
+5. The `pipelines` folder has now been moved to a seperate repo: <https://github.com/adoptium/ci-jenkins-pipelines>.
-1. The `sbin` folder contains the scripts that actually build (AdoptOpenJDK).
+6. The `sbin` folder contains the scripts that actually build (AdoptOpenJDK).
-`build.sh` is the entry point which can be used stand alone but is typically called by the `native-build.sh` or `docker-build.sh` scripts (which themselves are typically called by `makejdk-any-platform.sh`).
+-`build.sh` is the entry point which can be used as a stand alone but is typically called by the `native-build.sh` or `docker-build.sh` scripts (typically called by `makejdk-any-platform.sh`).
-1. The `security` folder contains a script and `cacerts` file that is bundled with the JDK and used when building OpenJDK: the `cacerts` file is an important file that's used to enable SSL connections.
+7. The `security` folder contains a script and `cacerts` file that is bundled with the JDK and used when building OpenJDK: the `cacerts` file is an important file that's used to enable SSL connections.